-Joyriding is a crime where you take, drive or use someone else’s motor vehicle without consent, but you don’t intend permanently to steal the vehicle.
+Joyriding is a crime that takes place when you take, drive or use someone else’s motor vehicle without consent, but you don’t intend permanently to steal the vehicle.

 Joyriding is different from grand theft auto in terms of: